Need a Car Accident Lawyer in Atlanta, Georgia?

 In essence, a tort is an act of guilt to a personal injury caused by negligence.
 These laws exist to aid the injured or wronged parties and ensure they receive the compensation they deserve.

-In the case of a motor vehicle accident, negligent tort law comes into action.
-This tort means that an accident occurred because the driver did not follow the road safety rules.
+In the case of a motor vehicle collision, negligent tort law comes into action.
+This tort means that an accident occurred because the negligent driver did not follow the road safety rules.
 For a negligent tort to stand, there needs to be proof of bodily harm or harm to your property.

 So, you understand tort law, but do you have to go to trial?